alanng10/class-lang/Docue/Article/Single/a.md

 Single is programming language for effect.

 Single is used to make module for effect.
-Single is used to make module for system that is less capable.
+Single is used to make module for system that is not enough capable.

 Single is object oriented.
 Single is class based.